bernardtse/web-scraping-challenge/README.md

     - Automated browsing is used to visit the [Mars Temperature Data Site](https://static.bc-edx.com/data/web/mars_facts/temperature.html).
     - The HTML table on the page is identified for scraping.
 2. **Scrape the Table**:
-    - A BeautifulSoup object extracts the data from the table, which is converted into a Pandas DataFrame with the following columns:
+    - A BeautifulSoup object extracts the data from the table, which is converted into a pandas DataFrame with the following columns:
         - `id`: Transmission identification number.
         - `terrestrial_date`: Earth date.
         - `sol`: Martian days since Curiosity landed.